An energy-based summation-by-parts finite difference method for the wave equation in second order form: An energy-based SBP-SAT finite difference method

 We start by considering the boundary system \eqref{bs} with $\wt s=0$.
-Here, the matrix $C(0):=C(0,\beta)$ is independent of $\beta$ and is singular with one eigenvalue equal to zero, i.e. the so-called determinant condition is not satisfied \cite{Gustafsson2013}.
-Since the matrix $C(\wt s, \beta)$ cannot be inverted at $\wt s=0$, we take a similar approach as in \cite{Nissen2012,Wang2017} and consider $Re(\wt s)=\eta h$ for a small constant $\eta>0$ independent of $h$.
+Here, the matrix $C(0):=C(0,\beta)$ is independent of $\beta$ and \reviii{takes the form}

+It is singular with one eigenvalue equal to zero, i.e. the so-called determinant condition is not satisfied.
+Since the matrix $C(\wt s, \beta)$ cannot be inverted at $\wt s=0$, we take a similar approach as in \cite{Nissen2012,Wang2017} and consider $Re(\wt s)=\eta h$ for a small constant $\eta>0$ independent of $h$. \revii{We also refer to \cite{Gustafsson2013} for this technique. }

 The Taylor series of $C(\wt s, \beta)$ at $\wt s=0$ can be written as \be C(\wt s,\beta)=C(0)+\wt s C'(0,\beta)+\f{{\wt s}^2}{2}C''(0,\beta)+\mathcal{O}({\wt s}^3), \eb where $C'(0,\beta)$ and $C''(0,\beta)$ are the first and second derivative of $C(\wt s,\beta)$ with respect to $\wt s$ at $\wt s=0$, respectively.
 We perform a singular value decomposition of the singular matrix $C(0)=M\Sigma N^*$ with two unitary matrices $M$ and $N$.
-Substituting into the Taylor series, we obtain the boundary system to the leading order \be (\Sigma + \wt s C_\beta)\bz = M^* T_{uv}, \eb where $\bz = N^* \z$ and $C_\beta=M^* C'(0,\beta) N$.
+Substituting into the Taylor series, we obtain the boundary system to the leading order \be (\Sigma + \wt s C_\beta)\bz = M^* \hat T_{uv}, \eb where $\bz = N^* \z$ and $C_\beta=M^* C'(0,\beta) N$.
 The solution can be written as

 and consequently we have

 We note that $\Sigma$ is a diagonal matrix where the first seven diagonal components are nonzero and the last diagonal component equals to zero.
 The last diagonal element of $C_\beta$, denoted by $(C_\beta)_{88}$, is crucial.
 We find that $(C_\beta)_{88}$ is zero when $\beta=0$ and nonzero when $\beta<0$.
 We analyze these two cases separately.